Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 Therefore, because Zone 3 corresponds to a heart rate range of 70-80% of your maximum heart rate (which roughly correlates to the same percentage of your VO2 max), Zone 3 running for beginners and intermediate runners is right around the lactate threshold.

-However, because many distance races, such as the half marathon and sometimes the 10k, are run predominantly in Zone 3, spending time with zone three running workouts can help “harden“ your mental toughness to handle being uncomfortable for extended periods of time.
+However, because many distance races, such as the half marathon and sometimes the 10k, are run predominantly in Zone 3, spending time with Zone three running workouts can help “harden“ your mental toughness to handle being uncomfortable for an extended amount of time.

 Two people running in the suburbs.